 To make these activities and habits a lifestyle, not simply an aesthetic or following a trend.
 That’s all I promise to myself.

-All photos featuring students under 18 years old published by Green Network have been granted consent from parents and the school.
+All photos featuring children below 18 years old published by Green Network have obtained approval from Sekolah Global Madani: the guardian for the children.
 The activities featured in this publication were from before the outbreak of the Covid-19 pandemic.